Contingencyplana/toysoldiers_ai_0/planning/daylands_and_nightlands.md

 | **Equilibrium Flow** | Between adjacent Alfas | Harmony achieved through mutual resonance; monitor for overextension. |

 Entropy is not exile — it is potential awaiting reanimation.
-Treat every Nightland as a seed waiting for a squad to coax it back toward light.
+Treat every Nightland as a seed waiting for a squad to coax it back toward Light.

 ---